Last Updated on July 2, 2026

 MTD compliance

 Sage is HMRC-recognised for MTD for VAT and is preparing for MTD for Income Tax.
 As a UK-founded company, Sage has historically been first to implement HMRC requirement changes.
-The payroll integration with HMRC for RTI (Real Time Information) is seamless.
+The payroll integration with HMRC for RTI (Real Time Information) is smooth.

 Best for: UK businesses that run payroll in-house, need deep HMRC integration, and prefer UK-based phone support.
 Also the natural upgrade path for any business currently on Sage 50 desktop software.

-Quick Comparison
+Quick comparison

 | Feature | Xero | QuickBooks | Sage |